lr-m/RIPMaliUtgard/README.md

 Exploits for a forever-day use-after-free in the Mali Utgard GPU kernel driver (so far only confirmed on ARM Mali-400 MP GPU in the MT6580).
 The bug it leverages was discovered on version *r6p2* of the driver, but it likely impacts later versions.

+**Known vulnerable devices:**
+- MT6580-based devices (T11 translator, Soyes XS11, Doogee X5)
+- Kirin 620-based devices (Huawei P8 Lite)
+- Any device with a Mali Utgard GPU that uses the ARM driver

+**Known safe devices (tested):**
+- Samsung devices with a Mali Utgard GPU (S3, S3 Mini, S5 Mini, Star, etc) - they don't appear to use the ARM driver
+- Amazon Kindle Fire 7th Gen (MT8127) - they also appear to use code different from the ARM code

-**Note:** To use these on other devices/kernels, compatiblity will need to be checked as the bug may be at a different offset to my device, I'll give as much detail about the specifics of the device I wrote the exploit for where possible.
+**Note:** To use these on other devices/kernels, compatiblity will need to be checked as the bug may be present but a lot of work might be needed to get root, this collection of exploits should be a good reference to work with.

 ## Blogs